Exact Regularity and the Cohomology of Tiling Spaces: Proofs

 \begin{proof}[Proof of Theorem \ref{sub-rate}]

-First suppose that the substitution forces the border.
-Then the cohomology class of the indicator cochain of $P$ is a linear combination of indicator cochains of (uncollared) tiles.
-However, the number of each tile type is governed by equation \ref{estimate1}, which is tantamount to Theorem \ref{sub-rate}.
+First suppose that the substitution forces the border, so that $\check H^d(\Omega, \Q)$ is generated by the duals to the various (uncollared) tile types \cite{AP}.
+This implies that the top pattern-equivariant cohomology is generated by the indicator cochains of these tile types, and that we can take our patches $P_1, \ldots, P_k$ to simply be different types of uncollared tiles.
+By Theorem \ref{ergodic}, the number of appearances of $P$ converges no slower than the slowest of the $P_i$'s.
+However, the number of each tile type in the region $R$ is governed by equation (\ref{estimate1}), which is tantamount to Theorem \ref{sub-rate}.